kuerbis/Term-Choose-Util-p6/README.md

   * prompt

-If set shows an additionally prompt line before the list of choices.
+If set, shows an additionally prompt line before the list of choices.

 choose-a-dir
 ------------